 Fake designer goods

-Fake (counterfeit) goods including things like brand name or designer clothing, handbags, shoes, cosmetics, perfume and hair straighteners are not allowed.
+Fake (counterfeit) goods including things like a brand name or designer clothing, handbags, shoes, cosmetics, perfume and hair straighteners are not allowed.

 11. Paintball firearms or Soft air firearms